jake05050505/UA92-Project/README.md

 - TailwindCSS
 - OpenAI ChatGPT (gpt-5-mini)

+and node packages:
+- cross-env
+- dotenv
+- ejs
+- nodemon

 ## Setup
 ### Installation
 - This project uses node.js.
 You can install node.js here: https://nodejs.org/
 1. Clone the repository into a directory of your choice.
-2. Open the cloned repository in your terminal.
+2. Open the cloned repository in your terminal with `$ cd path/to/cloned_repo`.
 3. Enter the command `$ npm i` to install required dependencies.
 Now that the project is installed, you'll need to setup your API key.